soniatyburczy/llama2-qlora-sft-coverletter-project/README.md

 Overall, the fine-tuned model demonstrates:

-* Substantial improvements in structural alignment (≈65% relative ROUGE-L gain)
+* Substantial improvements in structural alignment (≈65% relative ROUGE-L gain on the full test set)
-* Stronger semantic grounding across all outputs
+* Consistent gains in semantic similarity, as measured by BERTScore, across all outputs
 * Reduced repetition and template-driven generation
-* Stable gains on long-form, realistic cover letters
+* Stable and reliable improvements on long-form, realistic cover letters (≈43% relative ROUGE-L gain for outputs ≥500 characters)

 ## Future Work
 Several directions could meaningfully improve the model’s performance and stability: